zaidalmahmoud/Cyber-trend-forecasting/B-MTGNN/README.md

-# MTGNN
+# B-MTGNN
-This is a PyTorch implementation of the paper: [Connecting the Dots: Multivariate Time Series Forecasting with Graph Neural Networks](https://arxiv.org/abs/2005.11650), published in KDD-2020.
+This is a PyTorch implementation of the model in the paper: "Forecasting Cyber Threats and Pertinent Technologies".
+The model forecasts the graph of cyber attacks and pertinent technologies 3 years in advance, while using and extending the [MTGNN](https://dl.acm.org/doi/abs/10.1145/3394486.3403118) model proposed by Wu et al.

 ## Requirements
 The model is implemented using Python3 with dependencies specified in requirements.txt